vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

    ``` getattr(root,'left')``` -> gives object to the left node

    ``` getattr(root,'right')``` -> gives object to the right node

-   If you change the attribute , from 'left' to lets say 'node1', then the comment attached would change accordingly : ```# watchvar btree:node1:right:val root```
+   If you change the attribute to its left pointer , from 'left' to lets say 'node1', then the comment attached would change accordingly : ```# watchvar btree:node1:right:val root```

    Similarly: